oxplot/fabpide2/Readme.md

 configuration values which can then be flashed using an Arduino via I2C bus.
 An arduino sketch is provided here for this purpose.
 See the instructions in the header comment of the sketch.

+The use of GUI is a temporary measure while I work out how each register is encoded so as to eliminate the need for this windows GUI application.

 # Is this open source?